A lot or a little?

 What's it about?

 Tap one of three icons on the main screen: "Patch the Path," "Hide and Seek," and "Feed the Critters."
 For "Patch the Path," players visit the PBS website and print the gameboard first and then watch and try the tutorial round on the app before trying the augmented-reality game by moving the iPad around to patch paths and catch critters.
 In "Hide and Seek," the app asks players to tap shapes with certain characteristics among many shapes in a puzzle.
-Kids practice spacial reasoning as they aim food at hungry animals in "Feed the Critters."
+Kids practice spatial reasoning as they aim food at hungry animals in "Feed the Critters."
 Kids earn stars and points and increase in levels as they solve puzzles and answer questions correctly.

 Is it any good?